 “God I hate this crap!”
 June growls.
 A dog-eared sheet of paper hangs between her fingertips and you’d think it was poisonous, a danger to life and limb.
 “We might as well just stayed in regular dumbtard English.”

 Regretfully, I agree with her.
-Looking at this year’s sophomore reading list is about as exciting as reading the plumbing section in the Greenville Yellow Pages.
+We’re standing in the School List section of Books-A-Million, rows of discount paperback classics sprawled in front of us.
+Just looking at this year’s sophomore reading list is about as exciting as studying the plumbing section in the Greenville Yellow Pages.
 There are two Jane Austen novels, Pride and Prejudice and Emma, along with Wuthering Heights, by Emily Bronte.
 This isn’t what we expected when we signed up for AP English II last Spring.
 We’d hoped to be challenged with the mysteries post-modernist literature, maybe turned into eloquent literary gurus in our own right.
-But now, with the cruel reality of living in an isolated Southern town staring is in the face, our hopes have gone the way of the T-rex and woolly mammoth.
+But now, with the cruel reality of living in an isolated Southern town staring us in the face, our hopes have gone the way of the T-rex and woolly mammoth.

 “Maybe it won’t be that bad.
 I know Emma is supposed to be pretty good.”
 My lie sounds as hollow as a bass drum.

 “Stupid s***,” June says, loud enough for the grannies in the Christian Living section to hear.
 She grabs one paperback, then another, and studies them carefully.
 “They’re not even abridged.”
 Her moan is more zombie than orgasmic.